telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/custom-markers.md

 # Customize Markers on Map

-The example below demonstrates how to use custom markers on a Kendo UI Map.
+The following example demonstrates how to use custom markers on a Kendo UI Map.

 ###### Example